tensorflow/tensorflow/tensorflow/compiler/mlir/README.md

 ## Getting started

-Building dialects and utilities here follow the standard approach using `bazel` as the rest of TensorFlow.
+Building dialects and utilities here follows the standard approach using `bazel` as the rest of TensorFlow.

 ### Using local LLVM repo